Beet-Meat-Burger/pepperjuice/readme.md

 - **Real-time Competition** - Practice the pressure and pace of actual bowls
 - **Team-based Scoring** - Three-person team registration and scoring
 - **Country Representation** - Teams register with their country like in WSC
-- **Instant Feedback** - Know immediately if your answers are correct

 ### 👨‍🏫 **For Coaches & Organizers**
 - **Bowl Control Panel** - Manage practice sessions like official WSC bowls